Arathne/Triangle_Swirl/readme.md

 #### edit variables to create a completely new shape
 #### animates instead of drawing it instantly

+### LEARNED
+#### the main thing I learned from this project is how to use sfml.
+When animating the triangle, I was using delta time which resulted in the triangles rotating and scaling at different angles.
+It was very inconsistent which is why I changed to a timer resulting in a much smoother experience.
+Keyboard inputs and drawing onto a window is something I have done before, it just came down to learning how to do it with sfml

 ### DEPENDENCIES
 #### cmake
 ```sh